chickenspaceprogram/c-utils/README.md

 Statement-expressions are the only way to have "nice" C generics, so they're unavoidable in my opinion.

-alloc.h and arena.h should be valid on all platforms, though; maybe all you care about are generic allocators.

 ## Documentation

 The header files have been commented a bit; the code is macro-hell and kinda